GioFar81/10-typography/font/FONT.md

-# Font family used in the project:
+# Fonts Used in the project are:

+* Internal Fonts:
-1) Croissant One
+    * Croissant One.

+* External Fonts:
+    * Abril Fatface.
+    * Merriweather.
+    * Work Sans.